 Detecting routing anomalies in the global Internet is the first step towards secure Internet routing.
 The community has proposed significant research in this regard [9-18].
 However, they typically rely on extensive analysis of routing data from multiple sources.
 More crucially, these methods require non-trivial human supervision to produce reasonable results.
 The advance in Machine Learning (ML) motivates the community to apply ML techniques to automate and simplify anomaly detection by recognizing different patterns of route announcements [19-29].
 However, existing methods require large datasets with manual labels and/or handcrafted features, imposing significant overheads on data collection and model update.
-Moreover, many of these methods learn deep latent features for classification, producing largely uninterpretable results. tical guidance for network operators to fix routing anomalies.
+Moreover, many of these methods learn deep latent features for classification, producing largely uninterpretable results.
+As a consequence, these methods provide limited practical guidance for network operators to fix routing anomalies.